 How emotional needs have different expressions?

-A sign of great love for women is to involve themselves helping others without being asked.
-As proving one’s competence isn’t as crucial, offering help isn’t offensive, and needing help isn’t a sign of weakness.
-In a man’s world, though, he might feel offended as when his wife provides advice to him because he doesn’t feel she trusts his power to do it himself efficiently.
+A sign of great love for women is to involve themselves in helping others without being asked.
+As proving one’s competence isn't as crucial, offering help isn't offensive, and needing help isn't a sign of weakness.
+In a man’s world, though, he might feel offended when his wife provides advice to him because he doesn’t feel she trusts his power to do it himself efficiently.
 And a lot of self-worth is balancing here!

 Women don’t usually perceive this aspect of this male predisposition, because if somebody offers to help her, it makes her feel much more loved and treasured.
 Their emotional needs are expressed in a different way.